- Eating a balanced breakfast will help you perform your best at school and in sports.

 Here are a few healthy breakfast ideas:

 - Eggs scrambled with salsa and shredded cheese

-- Whole wheat English muffin
+- Whole wheat English muffin or whole wheat tortilla

 - Banana Nut Smoothie (see recipe below)

 - Whole grain toast